-On 6 May the warships of the Mediterranean Fleet which departed Alexandria were the battleships Barham, Valiant and Warspite, fleet carrier Formidable, light cruisers Ajax, Orion and Australian Perth, cruiser minelayer Abdiel, and destroyers Griffin, Havock, Hotspur, Imperial, Jaguar, Jervis, Juno, Kandahar, Kimberley, Kingston, Napier and Nizam.
+On 6 May the warships of the Mediterranean Fleet which departed Alexandria were the battleships Barham, Valiant and Warspite, the fleet carrier Formidable, the light cruisers Ajax, Orion and Australian Perth, the cruiser minelayer Abdiel and the destroyers Griffin, Havock, Hotspur, Imperial, Jaguar, Jervis, Juno, Kandahar, Kimberley, Kingston, Napier and Nizam.

 The 9,776-ton commissioned fast supply ship Breconshire also departed Alexandria to refuel destroyers at Malta.
 The light anti-aircraft cruisers Calcutta, Dido and Phoebe, and the destroyers Hereward, Hero, Ilex and Isis also departed Alexandria to escort the MW.7A fast Malta convoy with four supply ships (6,000-ton Settler, 6,655-ton Norwegian Thermopylae, 10,218-ton Danish Amerika and 6,798-ton Norwegian Talabot) together with the tug St Issey after the Mediterranean Fleet was already at sea.